 An external DAC is essentially a very high end external sound card.
 Its components, and the implementation of those components, make it more capable than what might be built into a computer, not to mention the benefit of moving those sensitive components outside and away from the potentially noisy interior of your computer.
-All of this means the signal your speakers receive will be clearer, with a lower noise-floor, and with a more pronounced dynamic range over your internal sound card.
+All of this means that the signal your speakers receive will be clearer, with a lower noise-floor.
+Also, the signal will have a more pronounced dynamic range over your internal sound card.

 Articles in this section

 - How much latency do Audioengine Bluetooth products have?